 Young minds crave knowledge.
 Each child we teach to love learning will be successful in life.
-Beginning in Kindergarten, AHCS students are educated in three very important areas:
+Beginning in Kindergarten, NVA students are educated in three very important areas:

 The Core Knowledge curriculum exposes students to a broad range of historical, scientific, and cultural topics that build on one another from grade to grade so students have a solid foundation on which to build for later educational success.
 This wide array of subject matter will not only develop cultural literacy, but will also build the strong vocabulary necessary for true reading comprehension.